 Common issues and challenges with smart contracts

-There are numerous issues and challenges that need to be considered when planning a smart contract rollout.
+There are several challenges when planning a smart contract rollout, including the following:

 Security.
 Smart contracts secure certain key elements in a business process that involves multiple parties.
 However, the technology is new, and hackers continue to identify new attack surfaces that allow them to compromise the intent of the businesses that specified the rules.
 In the early days of Ethereum, smart contract hackers managed to steal $50 million in cryptocurrency.
 The IEEE has also documented concerns about inconsistencies in the tools used to detect different vulnerabilities in smart contract security.